 Put these two types of people in the same room and they will have very little in common to talk about.

-For most of us (if not all of us), logic and reasoning only comes second to beliefs.
+For most of us (if not all of us), logic and reasoning only come second to beliefs.
 We create logic and reasoning to REINFORCE our beliefs.
 This is why we are stubborn.
-We always seek ways to defend who, how and why we are.
+We always seek ways to defend who, how, and why we are.
 What we believe we are.

 Do you believe that you are or can become talented?
 Defend your case.

 But you must be able to confront the man/woman in the mirror whose living your life.
 Making your decisions.
 In turn… bringing you closer or further from what you want.

 You failed or did not get what you set out to achieve… what is it about you that is responsible for the outcomes you get?
 What actions or lack of actions led to them?
 Were you meant to make an important change that you didn’t?
 Did you put in 100% effort or just 50%?
 Were you trying to win with the right crowd or the wrong crowd?
 Did you try to win with a larger audience or just one or two people?

 In life… every action has consequences.
 This is law.